rishigoswami18/rishigoswami18/README.md

-# Hi there! 👋 I'm Rishi Goswami
+# Hi there! 👋 I'm Hrishikesh Giri

 Welcome to my GitHub profile!
 I'm a passionate developer committed to building innovative solutions and contributing to the open-source community.